-The analysis paints a worrying picture of the security and vulnerability of selfemployed people on both a short and long term horizon.
-Only 30 per cent of self-employed people have any kind of pension, compared with 52 per cent of employees.
-Our survey also indicates that a minority of self-employed people are experiencing difficulties getting mortgages, tenancies and accessing personal credit and loans, specifically due to being selfemployed.
+The analysis paints a worrying picture of the security and vulnerability of self-employed people on both a short and long term horizon.
+Only 30 per cent of self-employed people are contributing to a pension, compared to 51 per cent of employees.
+Our survey also indicates that a minority of self-employed people are experiencing difficulties getting mortgages, tenancies and accessing personal credit and loans, specifically due to being self-employed.